Investing in Democracy: 2028 Multnomah County Charter Reform

 2028 Multnomah County Charter Reform

-Bull Run Center members endorsed these recommendations on X date.
+Bull Run Center members endorsed these recommendations in November, 2026.

 Phase One Recommendations: